niall-m/Udemy/microservices/notes.md

             - navigating from one page to another while in the app
   - `Link`, custom component developed by NextJS
     - doesn't create anchor tag for you... create your own!
+      - NextJS automatically takes href provided to Link and assign to underlying anchor element
     - trick for conditionally showing links in header.js
       - make array of objects or null, filter out null, map objects into react html
+  - to use wildcards in url for a _show_ page
+    - wrap name of query parameter in corresponding page file with brackets
+      - eg `/tickets/[ticketId].js`
+    - will be able to receive that parameter inside of component
+    - routing to wildcard with Link is tricky
+      - in href prop, put path to file we want to show inside pages dir
+      - provide second prop, _as_, where we build real url we want to nav to
+        - `<Link href="/tickets/[ticketId]" as={'/tickets/${ticket.id}'}>`
+      - same with Router.push, provide second argument with literal path
+        - `onSuccess: (order) => Router.push('/orders/[orderId]', '/orders/${order.id}')`
+      - whatever the file is named is assigned to context.query in getInitialProps
+        - `const { ticketId } = context.query;`

 Typescript